dfsp-spirit/neuro/README.md

 Note that this library is **not** a part of FreeSurfer, and it is **in no way** endorsed by the FreeSurfer developers.
 Please do not contact them regarding this library, especially not for support.
 [Open an issue](https://github.com/dfsp-spirit/neuro/issues) in this repo instead.

+### TODO and planned for next releases

+[] Add consistent logging
+[] Support reading labels (like cortex label in `<subject>/label/lh.cortex.label`) [] Support reading annots (brain surface parcellations, like Desikan-Killiani in `<subject>/label/lh.aparc.annot`) [] write support for MGH format

+If you need any of these, or something else, urgently, please open an issue.
+It's no big deal to add it.

 ### Related packages

 * [github.com/okieraised/gonii](https://github.com/okieraised/gonii): Standalone, pure golang NIfTI file parser by Thomas Pham.
 I have not tried it yet, but it seems to be the most popular Golang NIfTI reader, and the NIfTI format is a more common alternative to MGH/MGZ, used by many neuroimaging software packages.
 One can, of course, convert between NIfTI and MGH/MGZ on the command line with standard FreeSurfer tools like `mri_convert`.